Home · Property Management · Renting Out a New Build

 Side alley paving

-Easy to forget, rarely included in base packages.
-Required before tenancy commencement.
+Easy to forget, rarely in base packages.
+Has to be there before the tenant moves in.

 Clothesline